COMPAMED Innovation Forum brings together users and developers of high-tech medical technology for hospitals and practices

 With the COMPAMED Innovation Forum, current medical technology topics are presented once a year by leading experts and discussed with the participants to identify current challenges and solutions and to prepare them for the relevant topics at COMPAMED, the largest European trade fair for suppliers to medical production.

-This year's COMPAMED Innovation Forum will take place on Wednesday, 16.
+This year's COMPAMED Innovation Forum took place on Wednesday, 16.
 June 2021, 14:00 – 17:30 h, under the motto "Microfluidics for mobile diagnostics and the development and maqnufacture of drugs and vaccines".
-The language of the lecture will be English.

 The pandemic has shown us how important modern high technologies are to be able to carry out fast and effective research and development, e.g. for drugs, vaccines or diagnostic devices.